NREL/dgen/README.md

 ### F: Run the Model

-Run the model in the command line:
+Open "dgen_model.py" in the Spyder IDE and hit the large green arrow "play button" near the upper left to run the model.

+Or, launch python from within the dg3n environment and run:
 ```
    $ python dgen_model.py
 ```
-Or, open "dgen_model.py" in the Spyder IDE and hit the large green arrow "play button" near the upper left to run the model.

 Results from the model run will be placed in a SQL table called "agent_outputs" within a newly created schema in the connected database.
 Because the database will not persist once a docker container is terminated, these results will need to be saved locally.